• Home

 In communication, being rudderless, blind, and unfocused is a recipe for disaster.

 The solution to this dangerous trinity is concentrating on the future, the present, and the transition.
-For simplicity, we refer to these as THERE, HERE, and PATH.
+We refer to these as THERE, HERE, and PATH for simplicity.

 • THERE is about the destination you want to arrive at in the future.